Get insights.

 To me, the future is personalization. - Marissa Mayer

-Knowing demographic data like name, age, location, profession, etc., lets you ask your target audience more personalized questions.
+Knowing demographic data such as name, age, location, and profession lets you ask your audience more personalized questions.

-You can use the answer to the previous question in the current question.
+You can also carry an answer from an earlier question into a later one.
 This level of personalization is possible with the recall option in BlockSurvey.

-With personalization, the respondents will have a sense of belonging when they take the survey.
+Personalization gives respondents a sense of belonging as they take the survey.

 2.4 Incentivize participation

-When you provide incentives to respondents, it improves engagement as it values respondents' time and effort.
+Offering an incentive improves engagement because it values respondents' time and effort.

-The incentive can be a discount, gift card, or cash reward.
-Here are a few examples that encourage them to take the survey.
+The incentive can be a discount, a gift card, or a cash reward.
+A few examples that encourage people to take the survey:

 - 10% discount on their next purchase